ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1229"></a>
 #### Trace Flag: 1229
-Function: Enable lock partitioning.
+Function: Disables all lock partitioning regardless of the number of CPUs.
-By default, lock partitioning is enabled when a server has 16 or more CPUs.
-Otherwise, lock partitioning is disabled.
+By default, SQL Server enables lock partitioning when a server has 16 or more CPUs, to improve the scalability characteristics of larger systems.
-Trace flag 1228 enables lock partitioning for 2 or more CPUs.
-Trace flag 1229 disables lock partitioning.
-Trace flag 1229 overrides trace flag 1228 if trace flag 1228 is also set.
-Lock partitioning is useful on multiple-CPU servers where some tables have very high lock rates.
-You can turn on trace flag 1228 and trace flag 1229 only at startup.<br />
+For more information on lock partitioning, see the [Transaction Locking and Row Versioning Guide](https://docs.microsoft.com/en-us/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide?view=sql-server-2017#lock_partitioning)<br />
+**WARNING: Trace flag 1229 can cause spinlock contention and poor performance, or unexpected behaviors when switching partitions.**
+Link: [Docs Trace Flags]<br />
 Link: [Trace Flag 1228 and 1229]<br />
-Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]
+Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]<br />
+Scope: global only

 <a id="1236"></a>